1. Seamless

 - 4 different seams to leak.
 Strip mitres Shown in diagram 1d is commonly

 used by 9 out 10 companies.
-These are also build for speed only, The installer uses a hacksaw
+These are also built for speed only, The installer uses a hacksaw

 to cut a 45o cut on both ends of the receiving gutter and the strip